-Park Won-soon, outspoken liberal mayor of Seoul, found dead
+Late Seoul mayor was outspoken liberal who eyed presidency

-SEOUL, South Korea (AP) — Park Won-soon, the three-term mayor of South Korea’s capital, a fierce critic of economic inequality, and a potential presidential candidate in 2022, was found dead early Friday.
+SEOUL, South Korea (AP) — Park Won-soon, the three-term mayor of South Korea’s capital, a fierce critic of economic inequality who was seen as a potential presidential candidate in 2022, was found dead early Friday.
 He was 64.

 Police said Park’s body was found near a restaurant nestled in wooded hills stretching across northern Seoul after a more than seven-hour search involving hundreds of police officers, firefighters, drones and dogs.

-They said there were no signs of homicide, but gave no further details on the cause of death.
+They said there were no signs of foul play, but gave no further details on the cause of death.

 The Seoul Metropolitan Government earlier said Park did not come to work on Thursday and had canceled his schedule for the day.